GeoCAFE

 %20(1).avif)

-An NSF Research Coordination Network (RCN) to Accelerate Research on Climate and Health
+An NSF Research Coordination Network (RCN) to accelerate research at the intersection of geosciences and health

 We’re excited to share that, with support from the National Science Foundation, we’re launching GeoCAFE—a new Research Coordination Network (RCN) designed to connect university researchers in geosciences with professionals in medicine and public health.